beefowler/Eukaryote_Procedures/README.md

 # Before Modeling
-Here are the steps we took to generate the model inputs from the FCB data, which are available [HERE].
+Here are the steps we took to generate the model inputs from the raw FCB data.
+Please contact us if you would like to work from the raw data.

 Our value for the volbins vector, which is used to group cells into the size bins, can be found in Before_Modeling/Volbins.mat.